-18. Based on the graphs above, which flying type do you think would have the largest R^2 value?
+18. Based on the graphs above, which flying type do you think would have the largest R value?
 Why?

-In this case, the R^2 value for the flap-gliding data is 0.653, for the continuous-flapping data it is 0.873, and for the soaring data it is 0.642.
-So the R^2 value is largest for the continuous-flapping data while the other two are quite similar to the R^2 value for the combined data set.
+In this case, the $R^2$ value for the flap-gliding data is 0.653, for the continuous-flapping data it is 0.873, and for the soaring data it is 0.642.
+So the $R^2$ value is largest for the continuous-flapping data while the other two are quite similar to the $R^2$ value for the combined data set.

-The three individual regression lines taken together can be considered one model with an R^2 value of 0.813.
-This means that 81.3% of the variation in total mass can be explained by the change in the skeletal mass and the flight type.
-This model is an improvement over the one that does not include flight type that had an R^2 of 0.675.
+The three individual regression lines taken together can be considered one model with an $R^2$ value of 0.813.
+This means that 81.3% of the variation in total mass can be explained by the linear regression model with skeletal mass and the flight type.
+This model is an improvement over the one that does not include flight type that had an $R^2$ of 0.675.